 Dr Guillaume Robin (Co-Investigator) is a lecturer at the School of History, Classics and Archaeology, University of Edinburgh.
 He is interested in Neolithic monuments and the ritual use of art and architecture.
 His research focuses on the megalithic art of Ireland and North-West Europe, and in the rock-cut tombs of Sardinia, Italy (shown in the photo).
 Guillaume has considerable experience of using 3D modelling (photogrammetry) and digital visualisation methods to record and represent rock art, prehistoric monuments and archaeological landscapes.

-Scotland's Rock Art Project is an ambitious research-led project co-produced with communities across the country, and involving a number of specialists, institutions, and partners.
-Find out about us in this section!
+Scotland's Rock Art Project was an ambitious research-led project co-produced with communities across the country, and involved a number of specialists, institutions, and partners.
+Find out about us in this section.

 Scotland's Rock Art Project is a five-year project working with local communities to record, research and raise awareness of prehistoric carvings in Scotland, using detailed recording methods and 3D digital modelling techniques.

-Public engagement is at the heart of Scotland's Rock Art Project, and our research is informed by the work of our dedicated Community Teams.
+Public engagement lay at the heart of Scotland's Rock Art Project, and our research was informed by the work of our dedicated Community Teams.
 You can find out more about our Teams on this page!

 Our database contains records for all known prehistoric rock art in Scotland.
-If you are part of a Community Team, a researcher, or enjoy roaming the countryside in search of rock art, this is a good place to find out more.
+If you are a member of the public, student, heritage professional, researcher, or enjoy roaming the countryside in search of rock art, this is a good place to find out more.